A man holding a passport over a world map

-The most common way to ask Where are you from? in Italian is:
+The most common and straightforward way to ask someone where they are from in Italian is:

 Da dove vieni?